ndp-software/data-lackey/README.md

 * Tired of pages breaking because some data wasn't loaded first?
 * Tired of overloading your server with duplicate requests for the same data?

-> Give Data Lackey a spin....

-_Data Lackey orchestrates data loading for rich front-end JS applications._
+Give Data Lackey a spin! _Data Lackey orchestrates data loading for rich front-end JS applications._

 With Data Lackey:
-* declaratively express which data is needed by components
+* declaratively express what data is needed
-* keep data management separate from views
+* separate data loading from views

-At a basic level, Data Lackey keeps track of the loading of your data, so it's not buried or distributed throughout components or middleware:
+At a basic level, Data Lackey keeps track of the loading of your data, so it's not buried in or distributed throughout components or middleware:
 ```
                                  rules
                                    &